xbeat/Machine-Learning/README.md

 Object-based image classification is a technique used in computer vision to identify and classify objects within an image.
 It involves segmenting the image into regions or objects and then classifying those objects based on their features.

 Code:

+## Architectural Patterns for Machine Learning APIs

+Different Architectures for Machine Learning Application APIs

+Machine Learning SaaS APIs can be built using various architectural styles, each with its own strengths and use cases.
+This presentation explores six key architectures: REST, GraphQL, SOAP, gRPC, WebSockets, and MQTT.
+We'll delve into their characteristics, benefits, and provide practical Python code examples for implementation.

 ## NLP Fundamentals Transformers, Context, and Python